 The dangers of reactive maintenance exist regardless of the speed and efficiency of repairs.
 Reacting to downtime caused by malfunctions is not enough if a company strives to maximize its efficiency.

 Preventive maintenance (or IoT preventative maintenance) is better than reactive.
 It is focused on performing periodic scheduled maintenance.
 The idea here is that the time interval between maintenance sessions will be short enough to prevent most possible equipment problems.
 However, preventive maintenance is not flexible enough to be completely reliable: some problems arise quite suddenly and may happen long before the next scheduled maintenance session.

 Besides, unnecessary spending of time and other resources on maintenance when problems are absent is not ideal.

 This type of maintenance requires the use of sensors that send signals to the operator when equipment reaches a certain level of degradation.
 Despite being a precursor of predictive maintenance (PM), condition-based maintenance has one serious drawback: it is not very precise.
 With condition-based maintenance, operators tend to get notifications only when equipment is already in noticeable need of repair.

-Finally, predictive maintenance relies on complex technologies to detect the earliest signs of a potential problem.
+Finally, IoT-based predictive maintenance relies on complex technologies to detect the earliest signs of a potential problem.
 Multiple sensors combined with devices for receiving and analyzing their signals detect numerous parameters of manufacturing equipment and send reports to the operator.

-This is where IoT predictive maintenance (IoT PM) comes into play.
+This is where IoT-based predictive maintenance (IoT PM) comes into play.

 Predictive maintenance IoT solutions allow you to be proactive about any possible malfunctions in your equipment and inventory by gathering data about its functioning, processing and analyzing this data with algorithms built into the IoT PM system, and presenting it in a clear and comprehensible way.

-Using predictive maintenance with IoT allows you to see any potential problems with equipment and act preemptively, therefore completely avoiding most malfunctions and breakages.
+Using IoT-based predictive maintenance allows you to see any potential problems with equipment and act preemptively, therefore completely avoiding most malfunctions and breakages.
 This kind of maintenance prevents massive monetary, reputational, and legal losses, which is completely unimaginable with the more traditional “repair it when it breaks” approach.